 The lectures will set the context for the module, and introduce blocks of theoretical material which will then be used and applied in workshops and focus group work.
 Engagement with carbon footprint calculation techniques will also feed into the workshops.
-The study visit to Lammas will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.
+The study visit will be used to illuminate debates arising in the lectures, and provide a further basis for reflection.

 There will be a two-three hour session each week, supplemented by additional sessions on key topics.
 The scheduling of all sessions will be made clear in advance.
 Handouts will be made available for each session, summarising the material covered and suggesting additional reading.
 Handouts will be posted in advance on Learning Central.
 Powerpoint presentations will accompany most sessions.

 During all sessions, there is an expectation of student input, either individual, or through in-class group work exercises.
 A key component of the course the series of focus groups that will be organised to discuss aspects of environmental behaviour.
 Students will be expected to contribute to focus group discussions.
 Some weeks students will be expected to read and assess written material in advance, or gather some information, which will be used in the following session.